Avemark/redis_batch_rb/README.md

 ![tests](https://github.com/avemark/redis_batch_rb/actions/workflows/tests.yaml/badge.svg)

 A redis queue with reliable multi-element dequeue, intended for work aggregation.
+Requires redis version >= 7

 Common background work libraries like Resque, Sidekiq and GoodJob assume no coherence in the elements of their work queues, and will act on elements one by one.